owulveryck/blog/content/post/rpi-weather.md

   _ = ep
 ```

 Cool...
-Now let's add some code to read from the endpoint
+Now let's add some code to read from the endpoint (which is an interface and that implements a Read method as described [here](https://godoc.org/github.com/jpoirier/gousb/usb#Endpoint))

 ```go
   b := make([]byte, 16)